Mauricio Dubon Player Props: Astros vs. Angels

 Mauricio Dubon At The Plate

-- Dubon is hitting .277 with 18 doubles, two triples, four home runs and 10 walks.
+- Dubon is batting .282 with 18 doubles, two triples, four home runs and 10 walks.

-- Among the qualified hitters in MLB, he ranks 36th in batting average, 126th in on-base percentage, and 108th in slugging.
+- Among qualifying hitters, he ranks 29th in batting average, while his on-base percentage ranks 120th and he is 106th in slugging.

-- Dubon has driven home a run in 19 games this season (26.0%), including more than one RBI in 5.5% of his games.
+- He has scored in 54.1% of his games this season, with more than one run scored in 12.2%.

-- In 39 of 73 games this year, he has scored, and eight of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.